Highlights and Overview of the Ishkoday Gold and Base Metal Project

-LAURION’s emphasis is on advancing its flagship project, the 100% owned, 47 km2 Ishkoday Project, host to numerous occurrences of gold and base metal mineralization.
-The Ishkoday Project is located 220 km northeast of Thunder Bay and 28 km northeast of the town of Beardmore.
-It straddles the townships of Elmhirst, Walters, Pifher and Irwin.
-The Ishkoday has favourable year-round access and proximity to all services including electricity and water, all of which translates to lower exploration costs.
+LAURION places significant emphasis on the advancement of its flagship venture, the Ishkoday Project, which is wholly owned and spans 57.43 km2.
+This project boasts multiple occurrences of both gold and base metal mineralization.
+Situated 220 km northeast of Thunder Bay and 28 km northeast of Beardmore, the Ishkoday Project encompasses portions of the Elmhirst, Walters, Pifher, Irwin and Summer Townships.
+Notably, it benefits from favorable year-round accessibility and close proximity to essential services such as electricity and water, factors which contribute to minimized exploration expenditures.

-The Ishkoday Project is host to the historical Sturgeon River mine, which operated between 1936 and 1942, producing 73,322 ounces of gold and 15,929 ounces of silver from the milling of approximately 145,123 tonnes of ore grading 17 g/t gold.
-Gold was found in quartz veins, in pyrite and between pyrite and gangue minerals, but also in fractures and pyrite-chlorite-sericite altered wall rocks.
-The Sturgeon River mine is open beyond the current diamond drill limit of minus 200 metres (from surface); historical mining took place to a depth of minus 685 metres (source: Mackasey, 1975).
+Historically, the Ishkoday Project includes the Sturgeon River Mine, operational from 1936 to 1942.
+During this period, it yielded 73,322 ounces of gold and 15,929 ounces of silver from approximately 145,123 tonnes of ore grading 17 g/t gold.
+Gold was predominantly found in quartz veins, pyrite, and within fractures and altered wall rocks consisting of pyrite-chlorite-sericite.
+The historical mining depth reached as far as 685 metres below surface, surpassing the current diamond drill limit of -200 metres (source: Mackasey, 1975).

-LAURION retains a property-wide database comprising 419 diamond drill holes totalling 78,663 metres along with several geophysics databases (magnetics, electromagnetics, IP, Lidar).
-The Company has also completed extensive and detailed geological mapping, trenching and channel sampling, with multi-element analyses over numerous mineralized occurrences and zones within the over 6 km long by 1 km wide “corridor” within which gold and polymetallic base metal-silver+/-gold mineralization is found.
+LAURION maintains an extensive property-wide database, inclusive of 428 diamond drill holes totaling 82,299 meters, alongside various geophysical datasets such as magnetics, electromagnetics, IP, and LiDAR.
+Additionally, the LAURION has conducted thorough geological mapping, trenching, and channel sampling, with multi-element analyses across numerous mineralized occurrences and zones within the expansive 6 km by 2.5 km "corridor" hosting gold and polymetallic base metal-silver+/-gold mineralization.

-LAURION's interest in the Ishkoday Project comprises several parcels, or blocks, summarized in the table, below.
-All are situated within the southern portion of the in the Onaman-Tashota Greenstone Belt, within the Irwin, Walters, Elmhirst and Pifher Townships:
+LAURION's interest in the Ishkoday Project encompasses several parcels situated within the southern portion of the Onaman-Tashota Greenstone Belt, spanning the Irwin, Walters, Elmhirst, Pifher, and Summer Townships.
+For further details, refer to the table below summarizing the various blocks held by LAURION:

 Block Claims/Leases (100% owned) Size (Hectares)